School resources

 Delve into Mental Health Day after reading Happy by Nicole Edwards then have your children share their appreciation with their friends and family.
 These mindful card colouring pages are fun and engaging way to spend an afternoon with your students reflecting on the people who mean the most to them.
 It features eye-catching illustrations, tailor-made for use within education.

-Twinkl resource – Draw an Ish to Support the Teaching of Ish by Peter Reynolds (F-2)
+Twinkl – Draw an Ish to Support the Teaching of Ish by Peter Reynolds (F-2)

 Let your children’s creative spirit run wild with these lovely Ish drawing frames!
 Use the frames provided as prompts to help your little learners become brave drawers with the knowledge that every drawing is perfect in its own ‘ish’ way.

-Twinkl resource – An Ish Poem to Support the Teaching of Ish by Peter Reynolds (F-2)
+Twinkl – An Ish Poem to Support the Teaching of Ish by Peter Reynolds (F-2)

 Enhance creativity with this fun and engaging poetry activity to support the teaching of Ish by Peter Reynolds during Queensland Mental Health Week.
 Begin by reading or watching Ish by Peter Reynolds and discuss the different emotions that Ramon feels during the story.